What is the name of the Special Educational Needs Coordinator (SENDCo) at The King Edwards VI School and what is her role?

-When a student first comes to King Edwards, we use information from a range of sources to help identify SEN and other needs.
-This includes information from parents/carers, Middle school liaison with SENCOs and Heads of Year, end of key stage data and recent testing of reading and spelling.
+When a student first comes to King Edwards, we use information from a range of sources to help identify SEND and other needs.
+This includes information from parents/carers, middle school liaison with SENDCOs and Heads of Year, end of key stage data and recent testing of reading and spelling.

 What is the school’s approach to teaching students with special educational needs?

 For the most part, students with SEND are taught in the classroom alongside their peers.Teaching techniques and strategies, including differentiated resources and learning tasks, accommodate those of differing abilities.
 This enables individual learning needs to be met and allows students to maximise their potential in all areas of the curriculum.
 The teaching arrangements for those pupils with an Education, Health and Care Plan (EHC) will be determined by their EHC.

 How is the curriculum and learning environment adapted for students with special educational needs?

 It is a guiding principle of all our schools that children with Special Educational Needs and Disabilities (SEND) are valued and their needs are recognised and met through a varied and flexible provision, which begins with high-quality teaching.

 At KEVI we believe every person should be treated equally and with respect.
 As long as this school is the best place to meet the needs of an individual, he/she will be admitted and every care will be taken to ensure appropriate access to the full curriculum.
 However, a small number of students have a more personalised curriculum to match their individual needs and abilities.
 This may include option choices, additional literacy and numeracy, intervention groups and number of qualifications studied.